 10. Supervised experience in student affairs programming and management and student development application appropriate to the program emphasis.

-CSD pRACTICUM, INTERNSHIP AND PROFESSIONAL PRACTICE ProcedureS for CSD Students
+SAA pRACTICUM, INTERNSHIP AND PROFESSIONAL PRACTICE ProcedureS for SAA Students

-CSD Practicum, Internship and Professional Practice.
+SAA Practicum, Internship and Professional Practice.

-CSD students will be given a timeline from the faculty for Practicum, Internship and Professional Practice.
+SAA students will be given a timeline from the faculty for Practicum, Internship and Professional Practice.
 Students will meet with the Practicum, Internship or Professional Practice faculty member in the semester prior to enrollment.
 Once a site has been confirmed, students will complete the practicum/internship/professional practice contract and submit it to the faculty.

 PRACTICUM